Ride the Beach Trolley

 Clearwater Beach and Sand Key

 The north end of the trolley route begins at the white sandy beaches near Pier 60 in Clearwater Beach, named the #1 Beach in America by Tripadvisor in both 2018 and 2019.
 By day, the soft white sand is the perfect spot to play volleyball and build sandcastles.
-You can also dine directly on the beach at Frenchy's Rockaway Grill, a Clearwater Beach tradition (try the grouper sandwich!) and adventure-seekers have their pick of parasailing and WaveRunner rentals for water fun.
+You can also dine directly on the beach at Frenchy's Rockaway Grill, a Clearwater Beach tradition (try the world-famous grouper sandwich!) and adventure-seekers have their pick of parasailing and WaveRunner rentals for water fun.

 Two hours before sunset, the park at Pier 60 comes to life with street performers, artists and musicians for the free nightly sunset celebration.
-Just before the sun dips into the Gulf of Mexico, pay a dollar to walk out to the very end of the 1,250-foot long pier for a picture-perfect sunset.
+Just before the sun dips into the Gulf waters, pay a dollar to walk out to the very end of the 1,250-foot long pier for a picture-perfect sunset.

 The trolley also stops near Clearwater Marine Aquarium, an entertaining, yet educational family attraction.
 The research aquarium has an ever-changing guest list of otters, turtles, dolphins and stingrays that are here for rehabilitation.
 Aquarium staff also manage sea turtle nests throughout the destination, including nearby Sand Key Park, a beautiful 95-acre park and beach that overlooks Clearwater Pass.